Craving Some Creativity

 • May require professional installation.

-• Framing will be custom.
+• Framing has to be custom.

-• Requires two people for install.
+• Requires two people for installation.

 White beadboard ceiling in powder room styled with natural accents and earth tones.